zenonux/vscode-tinypng/README.md

 # TinyPNG VSCode Extension

-This extension uses the API provided by[TinyPNG](https://tinypng.com) to compress your JP(E)G and PNG images directly inside VSCode!
+This extension uses the API provided by [TinyPNG](https://tinypng.com) to compress your JP(E)G and PNG images directly inside VSCode!

 ## Features